Inhalt

 • Total Fees: £4.88

-As you can see, your fees and other costs can soon add up, so you must understand and implement ways to reduce your seller fees so that you can ensure your eBay business is as profitable as can be.
+As you can see, with eBay sales, fees and other costs can soon add up.
+Avoid unnecessary fees by understanding and implementing costs for every eBay listing, so your business on eBay is as profitable as it can be.

-7 Ways to Reduce Your eBay Seller Fees
+How Much Does eBay Charge and 7 Ways to Avoid or Reduce eBay Seller Fees

-1. Open an eBay Store and Pay an Annual Subscription
+1. Open an eBay Store and Pay an Annual eBay Store Subscription

-If you are already considering opening an eBay store, the minimum monthly fee you might pay will be $7.95 per month for the starter option.
+If you’re already considering opening a store, the minimum monthly fee you might pay will be $7.95 per month for the starter option.

 However, if you instead pay the subscription fee as an annual amount, you’ll save overall.
 Paying monthly, over 12 months you’ll spend $95.40, but if you pay annually, you’ll spend $59.40 – a saving of $36.00.

-This is a commitment, but it can also motivate you into making your eBay business the best it can be.
+This is a commitment, but it can also motivate you to make your eBay business the best it can be.

 While you may automatically want to plump for the starter or basic package and receive up to 350 free listings, if you plan on listing more than 1000, it would be best to go for the premium package.